 UT Southwestern is located on Harry Hines Boulevard, a 10-minute drive northwest of downtown Dallas.
-Since the late 1960s the university has grown to include 12.7 million square feet of space with another half million square feet under construction.
+Since the late 1960s the university has grown to include 13.1 million square feet of space with another 1.1 million square feet under construction.
 UT Southwestern faculty physicians offer patient care at UT Southwestern University Hospitals & Clinics, Parkland Health & Hospital System, Children's Medical Center Dallas, Texas Scottish Rite Hospital for Children, VA North Texas Health Care System, and other affiliated hospitals and community clinics.
 UT Southwestern's faculty and residents annually provide care to more than 100,000 hospitalized patients, 600,000 emergency room cases, and oversee approximately 2.2 million outpatient visits.
-UT Southwestern faculty physicians, residents, and health care professionals provide approximately \$119.2 million in unreimbursed clinical services annually.

-Beginning in the spring of 2016, UT Southwestern also is providing care through a new clinically integrated health care network, Southwestern Health Resources, which blends the strengths of Texas Health Resources and UT Southwestern to serve North Texas residents.
-The network is comprised of 31 hospitals, 300 clinics, and more than 2,500 physicians, spanning a 16-county service area with more than 6 million residents.

-The faculty includes six Nobel Laureates, and four remain active faculty members; 22 members of the prestigious National Academy of Sciences; and 18 members of the National Academy of Medicine (formerly the Institute of Medicine), a component of the NAS.
+In the spring of 2016, UT Southwestern also began providing care through a new clinically integrated health care network, Southwestern Health Resources, which blends the strengths of Texas Health Resources and UT Southwestern to serve North Texas residents.
+The Southwestern Health Resources Accountable Care Network (ACN) has saved the Centers for Medicare & Medicaid Services (CMS) more than \$73 million over the past three years, including nearly \$37.3 million in 2016, while maintaining a Quality Score over 95 percent, according to the latest figures.
+The savings rank the Southwestern Health Resources ACN No. 7 in the nation.
+The network is comprised of 31 hospitals and serves more than 7 million people across 16 counties in North Texas.
+In total, Southwestern Health ACN coordinates care for 300,000 lives, including the 87,500 Medicare beneficiaries.
+The faculty includes six Nobel Laureates, and four remain active faculty members; 22 members of the prestigious National Academy of Sciences; and 17 members of the National Academy of Medicine (formerly the Institute of Medicine), a component of the NAS.